akshataupadhye/Predictive-model-using-physicochemical-attributes/README.md

 ![enter image description here](https://raw.githubusercontent.com/akshataupadhye/Wine-Quality-Prediction/main/Images/Models_Performance.png)

-From the above plot and the mean F1 scores I can conclude that the k-nearest neighbors classifier is working the best in most of the n-fold results.
+From the above plot and the F1 scores I can conclude that the k-nearest neighbors classifier is working the best in most of the n-fold results.
 Hence we will fine tune the KNN classifier for achieving better predictions.
 #
 ### Fine Tuning the best model